Canadian Shield: Geology

-The Sturgeon Lake Caldera in Kenora District, Ontario, is one of the world's best preserved mineralized Neoarchean caldera complexes, which is 2.7 billion years old.
+The Sturgeon Lake Caldera in Kenora District, Ontario, is one of the world's best preserved mineralized Neoarchean caldera complexes, which is 2.7 Ga.
 The Canadian Shield also contains the Mackenzie dike swarm, which is the largest dike swarm known on Earth.
+The North American craton is the bedrock forming the heart of the North American continent, and the Canadian Shield is the largest exposed part of the craton's bedrock.
+The Canadian Shield is part of an ancient continent called Arctica, which was formed about 2.5 Ga during the Neoarchean era.

 Mountains have deep roots and float on the denser mantle much like an iceberg at sea.
 As mountains erode, their roots rise and are eroded in turn.
-The rocks that now form the surface of the Shield were once far below the Earth's surface.
+The rocks that now form the surface of the shield were once far below the Earth's surface.
 The high pressures and temperatures at those depths provided ideal conditions for mineralization.
 Although these mountains are now heavily eroded, many large mountains still exist in Canada's far north called the Arctic Cordillera.
 This is a vast, deeply dissected mountain range, stretching from northernmost Ellesmere Island to the northernmost tip of Labrador.
 The range's highest peak is Nunavut's Barbeau Peak at 2616 m above sea level.
 Precambrian rock is the major component of the bedrock.

-The North American craton is the bedrock forming the heart of the North American continent and the Canadian Shield is the largest exposed part of the craton's bedrock.

-The Canadian Shield is part of an ancient continent called Arctica, which was formed about 2.5 billion years ago during the Neoarchean era.
-It was split into Greenland, Laurentia, Scotland, and Siberia, and is now roughly situated in the Arctic around the current North Pole.